josd/os/README.md

 - queries are posed as `true :+ premise` and answered as `answer(premise_inst)`
 - inference fuses are defined as `false :+ premise` and blown as `fuse(premise_inst)` with return code 2

-## rationale for bottom-up reasoning
+## Rationale for bottom-up reasoning

 - conclusion can be a conjunction
 - conclusion can be `false` to blow an inference fuse